v2training/Automate-Connect-GH-Azure/README.md

 - Install Azure CLI if it's not installed:  https://aka.ms/installazurecliwindows
 - VS Code installed: https://code.visualstudio.com/download
 - Python installed: https://www.python.org/downloads/windows/  (choose a stable release)

+# Prerequisites on Azure in order to run this code
+- Resource Group that contains or will contain the following resources

+    Azure Kuberenetes Service
+    Azure Container Registry

+- The resources within the resource group can be created later but the resource group must exists prior to running this app

 # Initial Setup is to Create GitHub App and PEM Key